The Lost Spring really was lost.

 We caught up with Alanna as she awaited the news that would determine when The Lost Spring could re-open after the national Covid-19 pandemic lockdown.
 While the thermal pools are well-known, the resort also has a poolside Cafe and Restaurant and a full service day spa.

-Alanna explained what has been happening behind the scenes at The Lost Spring while we have all been away, staying home, saving lives:
+Alanna explained what has been happening behind the scenes at The Lost Spring:

 Dad has been working hard behind the gates.
 We are about ¾ way through pruning out the gardens and have almost completed re-coating the pools and attacking things we cannot get to when we are open.
 After 11 years of operation there are many large canopy trees being revealed now as we cut the fill out that was planted while we waited for the canopy to grow above.
 So, while you have been away….the flowers have come out in abundance and our spirit has grown….we are working together - staff and family - to reopen beautifully.